Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 I should also mention Sexlab+ and Pandora are in an Alpha State, so some thing Like Orgasms/Sounds, Voices, Seperate Orgasms, Schlong Control Up/Down and some other Thints don't work yet, or don't work that well.
 I thought i just tell people upfront.
 PS: We don't have Intelligent Dirty Talk working atm in an Alpha State aswell.

+#### Simple Super Ultrawide (32:9) Guide

+Created for N.Y.A
+This guide is tailored specifically for 32:9 users.
+Currently, Edge UI only offers support for 21:9, so follow these steps to optimize your experience for 32:9.

+Steps to Set Up:
+Download the Required Mod: Untarnished UI - Super Ultrawide Fix by TheWalkyrian

+Run the FOMOD Installer, during the installation, select the Quick Loot System EE option.
+Disable Conflicting UI Elements:

+-Edge UI Wheeler
+-Edge UI

+These elements will conflict with the setup, so make sure they are disabled.

+You're All Set!
+After completing these steps, you'll be ready to play with the 32:9 setup.
+Hopefully, Edge UI will offer support for 32:9 in the future.